Iguana Care Sheet

 Before purchasing your new baby iguana, consider if you are interested in a green iguana for sale, any color of iguana for sale or a blue iguana for sale online.
 Many places offering an iguana for sale online are offering wild caught specimens and should be avoided at all costs.
 Be sure to only purchase from a captive bred iguana breeder (like us!)

 Iguanas are among the most popular pet reptiles.
 They love to bask in the sun or under an ultraviolet light, and they enjoy a diet of leafy greens and vegetables.
 Many people don’t realize that iguanas can grow to be quite large, exceeding 6 ft (1.8 m) in length.
 Iguanas should be properly socialized when they are young to ensure that they can be handled as adults.
 They require specialized housing and regular veterinary care and may not be a suitable pet for everyone.
+This care guide can be used for all species including the Rhino Iguana, Blue Iguana, Green Iguana and Red Iguana.

 - Green Iguana: Iguana iguana